Los Angeles Marijuana DUI Attorney

 California takes DUI cases very seriously.
 So does Los Angeles.
 Facing a Marijuana DUI can be just as serious as facing an alcohol-related DUI.
 If convicted, a DUI conviction can impact your ability to get a job, rent an apartment, get federal student loans, and more.
-The best thing you can do to protect your future is hire an experienced criminal defense lawyer in Los Angeles.
+The best thing you can do to protect your future is to hire an experienced Los Angeles criminal defense attorney.

 Mr. Rodriguez has nearly two decades of legal experience, including 13 years as a California state prosecutor.
 Today, he draws from his experience as a prosecutor to offer his clients unparalleled legal representation.
 He knows that your future is at stake and will fight to secure the best possible outcome in your criminal case.
 It is important to act quickly, so do not hesitate to call The Rodriguez Law Group today.

 In California, it is a crime to drive a vehicle while you are under the influence of alcohol or drugs.
 Vehicle Code Section 23152(f) makes it a criminal offense for a person “who is under the influence of any drug to drive a vehicle.
 This includes the recently-legalized drug, marijuana.

 In order to be convicted of a marijuana DUI, the prosecution will have to prove each of the following elements of the crime:

 - You operated a motor vehicle; and